tomlobato/db_facet/README.md

 ## Usage

 Here is a sample class using db_facet.
-It "clones" an user account with all its dependencies to a fresh new user.
+It clones an user account with all its dependencies to a fresh new user.

 ```ruby